slee1107/Git-Training/README.md

 Now that the changes are saved, and we want to make this change part of the permanent history, we must now `add` these changes to the staging area.

-To do this, run `git add <FILEPATH>`, where filepath is the path to the file, including the name.
+To do this, run `git add <FILEPATH>`, where file path is the path to the file, including the name.
 In this case, this will most likely look like `git add poems.txt`.

 Now our changes are referenced in the staging area!
 You might have guessed by now, but you can also make sure of this by running `git status`.
 My old friend...